-Amazon Prime members can grab Dash Buttons on sale for $1 and still get a $5 credit for a limited time
+Amazon Prime members can grab Dash Buttons for $1 and still get a $5 credit for a limited time

 - Amazon Exclusives & More

-This sale is in celebration of the Dash Button's second birthday, so be sure to celebrate with Amazon and pick up these discounted buttons.
+These discounted prices will run until Tuesday, July 11.
 If you want to get really crazy with it, you can even reprogram the Dash Buttons to do other tasks, so be sure to check that out as well.

-For more great deals be sure to check out our friends at Thrifter now!
+Prime Day 2017 is coming!
+Follow along with our live blog to discover the best deals first!

 Reader comments

-Amazon Prime members can grab Dash Buttons on sale for $1 and still get a $5 credit for a limited time
+Amazon Prime members can grab Dash Buttons for $1 and still get a $5 credit for a limited time

-Amazon is good in terms of convenience, but the prices of their household goods seem kind of high compared to what you could get at your local supermarket.

-Yes, I noticed that too.
-Many thing are cheaper locally and some are way cheaper in Walmart